-With Live Development mode, you can make changes locally and see the results right away in your Cloud Platform development environment.
+With the Live Development mode, you can make changes locally and see the results right away in your Cloud Platform development environment.
 This document describes how to take the changes you have made locally and eventually deploy them on your production application.
+For information about enabling or disabling the Live Development mode, see Using the Live Development mode.

-When you first enable Live Development mode for a Cloud Platform Development environment, Cloud Platform checks out the code branch that is currently deployed on your Dev environment into your ~/dev/livedev directory, making it a local version of whatever branch was deployed in that environment.
+directory, making it a local version of whatever branch was deployed in that environment.
 All requests for your application’s development environment now refer to these files as long as you leave Live Development enabled.
 While you can enable Live Development for other non-production environments, the best practice is to use it only on Development environments.

 Before you enable Live Development mode, make sure that your environment has a branch (ideally, the master branch) and not a tag deployed.
 You cannot commit your changes to a tag.